Algorithms

 These algorithms discover sequential patterns in a set of sequences.
 For a good overview of sequential pattern mining algorithms, please read this survey paper.

-- algorithms for mining sequential
+- algorithms for mining sequential patterns

-- the CM-SPADE algorithm (Fournier-Viger et al, 2014, powerpoint)
+- the CM-SPADE algorithm (Fournier-Viger et al., 2014, 📊 slides)

-- the CM-SPAM algorithm (Fournier-Viger et al, 2014, powerpoint)
+- the CM-SPAM algorithm (Fournier-Viger et al., 2014, 📊 slides)

-- the FAST algorithm (Salvemini et al, 2011)
+- the FAST algorithm (Salvemini et al., 2011)

 - the GSP algorithm (Srikant et al., 1996)